goodlifeinc/book-summary/Effective Java -  Joshua Bloch/README.md

 ## Chapter 3.
 Methods Common to All Objects
 ### Item 10: Obey the general contract when overriding equals

 ### Item 11: Always override hashCode when you override equals

 ### Item 12: Always override toString

+Providing a good `toString` implementation makes your class much more pleasant to use and makes systems using the class easier to debug.

+**The returned `String` from `toString` method should be a concise but informative representation that is easy for a person to read and it is recommended that all subclasses override it.** The `toString` method should return all of the interesting information contained in the object.
+It is impractical if the object is large or if it contains state that is not conducive to `String` representation.
+Ideally, the `String` should be self-explanatory.

+One important decision you’ll have to make when implementing a `toString` method is whether to specify the format of the return value in the documentation.

+- The advantage of specifying the format is that it serves as a standard, unambiguous, human-readable representation of the object.
+This representation can be used for input and output and in persistent human-readable data objects, such as CSV files.
+If you specify the format, it’s usually a good idea to provide a matching static factory or constructor so programmers can easily translate back and forth between the object and its string representation.

+- The disadvantage of specifying the format of the `toString` return value is that once you’ve specified it, you’re stuck with it for life, assuming your class is widely used.
+Programmers will write code to parse the representation, to generate it, and to embed it into persistent data.
+If you change the representation in a future release, you’ll break their code and data, and they will yowl.
+By choosing not to specify a format, you preserve the flexibility to add information or improve the format in a subsequent release.

+Whether or not you decide to specify the format, you should clearly document your intentions.

+It makes no sense to write a `toString` method in a static utility class.
+Nor should you write a `toString` method in most enum types because Java provides a perfectly good one for you.
+You should, however, write a `toString` method in any abstract class whose subclasses share a common string representation

 ### Item 13: Override clone judiciously
 ### Item 14: Consider implementing Comparable